There is No Alternative to WCAG But Any Law Should Account for Shortcomings

 Content should be written as clearly and simply as possible.

-Yes, it is a technical guide which is going to make it a more difficult read, but it needs to be a lot clearer on multiple fronts.
+Yes, it is a technical guide which is going to make it a more difficult read, but it could be written a lot more clearly.